Facilities > VLA > Data Processing > Pipeline > VLA Imaging Pipeline 2024.1.0.8; CASA version 6.6.1

 h_save()

-The above is, in fact, a standard user 'casa_imaging_pipescript.py' file for the current CASA and pipeline version (download to edit and run yourself) that can be used for general pipeline processing after inserting the correct myCaldMS filename in hifv_importdata.
+The above is, in fact, a standard user 'casa_imaging_pipescript.py' file for the current CASA and pipeline version (download to edit and run yourself: continuum-only or continuum and spectral line; make links!!) that can be used for general pipeline processing after inserting the correct myCaldMS filename in hifv_importdata.

 The call to hifv_flagtargetsdata is there in case additional flagging needs to be added to the flagging template, all other flagging modes are turned off.
-This task will be replaced by a target-specific task in the next pipeline release.
+This task will currently not apply flags to the spectral line MS and this limitation will be fixed in a future pipeline release.

 The hifv_pbcor call after hif_makeimages will perform the primary beam correction.
 This is needed because tclean by default will not do the primary beam correction on wideband images.
 Note that this primary beam correction is approximate and uses the primary beam determined from the center of the band.
 If more accurate correction is required, please see the CASA task widebandpbcor.